A guide to installing a cat door for your feline friends

 Got no time to install the cat door yourself, or would you rather leave it to the pros?
 Contact a skilled cat door installer through Airtasker to help you place handy flaps around for your cats.

 Find cat door installers, fastFind a cat door installer

 Frequently asked questions

-Installing a cat flap is a relatively easy DIY project; chances are you already have the required tools to do it.
-The installation will vary, depending on the material of the flap and the style.
+Installing a cat door is a relatively easy DIY project; chances are you already have the required tools to do it.
+The installation will vary, depending on the material of the door and the style.